apollographql/router/.changesets/fix_bryn_datadog_timeout.md

 ### Prevent Datadog timeout errors in logs ([Issue #2058](https://github.com/apollographql/router/issue/2058))

-The telemetry Datadog exporter uses connection pooling by default.
-However, these pools connections are frequently closed leading to errors in the router logs.
+The router's Datadog exporter has been updated to reduce the frequency of logged errors related to connection pools.

+Previously, the connection pools used by the Datadog exporter frequently timed out, and each timeout logged an error like the following:

 For example:
 ```